 French Dip | Skinner's | $8.75*

-Skinner's is a great little dive bar on Randolph and Milton.
-This sandwich rises above the rest on a menu filled with great sandwiches, competent burgers and AMAZING pizza.
+Skinner's is a great little dive bar on Randolph and Milton, and this sandwich rises above the rest on a menu filled with great sandwiches, competent burgers and AMAZING pizza.
 The Skinner's French Dip includes thinly sliced and piping hot roast beef on an absurdly fresh hoagie bun, smothered in Swiss cheese and covered in onions.
 The sandwich comes cut in half with toothpicks holding each bulging half together.
 The magical little cup of au jus makes dipping this sandwich a delight.
-All of the sandwiches come with chips and a pickle spear but upgrades are available.
+All of the sandwiches come with chips and a pickle spear, but upgrades are available.
 I always upgrade to onion rings because, well, I really like their onion rings.
 Eat in or take out, this sandwich has never disappointed me.